Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 If a \ca graph is $2k+1$-acyclic in the usual sense, then every $k$-neighbourhood $N^k(v)$ induces a substructure that is a tree.
 This entails that two vertices that have a distance of at most~$k$ are connected by a unique path of length at most~$k$.
-In fully acyclic structures there is, of course, always only one path that connects two vertices.
-This concept generalises to coset acyclic \ca graphs w.r.t.\ coset paths; however, in a more complicated fashion.
+This concept generalises to coset acyclic \ca graphs w.r.t.\ coset paths.

-In a fully acyclic \ca graph, two different vertices~$v$ and~$u$ are always uniquely connected by a coset path of the form $v_1,\{e_1\},v_2,\{e_2\},\dots,\{e_\ell\},v_\ellp$ where all the sets of generators that label the path are singletons.
+In an acyclic \ca graph, two distinct vertices~$v$ and~$u$ are always uniquely connected by a coset path of the form $v_1,\{e_1\},\dots,\{e_\ell\},v_\ellp$ where all the sets of generators are singletons.
 But there might be a myriad of different recombinations of sets of these generators that pass as proper coset paths.
 However, all these paths overlap in some sense, and if the \ca graph is $2n$-acyclic all paths of length up to~$n$ overlap in this way.
 This is the content of the zipper lemma (Lemma~\ref{le:zipper}), the central result of this section.
-Before we continue, we make precise what we mean by \emph{short} coset paths.
+Let us make precise what we mean by \emph{short} coset paths.

 \begin{definition} Let~$G$ be a~\ca graph that is $2n$-acyclic.
 We call a coset path \emph{short} if its length is $\leq n$. \end{definition}

 Often we do not make it explicit to what degree a \ca graph is acyclic.
 Instead, we write that a \ca graph~$G$ is \emph{sufficiently} acyclic, i.e.\ there is some $n\in\N$ such that~$G$ is $n$-acyclic and all the arguments go through.